memeduels/mememath/README.md

 # mememath
-The logistics behind an abnormal fundamental tool to understand memes
+The logistics behind an abnormal fundamental tool to understand memes and life itself